cyclopticnerve/PyPlate/README.md

 ### PP_GUI_CATEGORIES
 This is an array of categories used in the '.desktop' file of a GUI program, to present in a menu-based Desktop UI (think windows start menu grouping).
-Value is an array, with each value separated by a semiquote, and must end with semiquote.
+Value is an array, with each value separated by a semicolon, and must end with a semicolon.

 Each entry must match an entry in the following list: